Food Refusal - Is It Oral Motor or Sensory Related?

 If a child is behind on any of these oral motor skills, then eating can actually be dangerous and some foods a choking hazard.
 In my experience, many children know that they can’t handle the food, so they refuse it as a self-defense mechanism.
 The child just may not be able to communicate this very real fear of foods he/she can’t chew.

-The sensory spectrum is a vast and complex one, but typically I see sensory food aversions present in one of three ways (or again, sometimes a combination of them):
+The sensory spectrum is a vast and complex one, but typically I see sensory food aversions present in one of two ways (or again, sometimes a combination of them):

-When working with aversions, we also don't ask children to eat the food right off the bat.
+When working with oral sensory aversions, I don't ask children to eat the food right off the bat.
 They may eat or taste it, but that is not the goal right now.
 First they need to become comfortable with food, which is a gradual process.
 What I do is introduce foods through play.
-Let them manipulate food by making faces out of it, smashing it, rolling, drawing, stacking, etc. Your OT can also have him play in bins of rice to find hidden objects such as plastic animals/bugs/objects.
+Let them manipulate food by making faces out of it, smashing it, rolling, drawing, stacking, etc. Your OT can also have them play in bins of rice to find hidden objects such as plastic animals/bugs/objects.
 Macaroni (uncooked) comes in lots of shapes and textures so they would be good.
-Play-do, kinetic sand, water / baking soda mixture, etc. - the list of sensory play options goes on and on.
-Playing with shaving cream, mud pies, fake snow, etc. - all to get him used to touching all kinds of textures.
+You can play with shaving cream, make mud pies, hide objects in a bucket of rice, etc. - all to get them used to touching all kinds of textures.
 The palms of the hands are sensitive to touch, which is related to oral sensations.
 So begin with the palms and fingertips to work towards acceptance of different foods / sensations in the mouth.
 Click here to learn more about why food play can be beneficial.
-You can find more food play ideas on our Pinterest board here.

 I hope you find this information helpful!